 Choose Gentle Skin Care

-For that reason, avoid skin care products containing:
+Avoid skin care products containing:

 - Drying alcohols